SamerKharabish/CSVision/README.md

 │ ├── configurations_view.py        # The visual configuration of all views.
 │ ├── main_view.py                  # The visual representation of main window.
 │ ├── plot_frame_view.py            # The visual representation of the plot frame.
-│ ├── signal_frame_view.py          # The visual representation of the signal
+│ ├── header_frame_view.py          # The visual representation of the header
                                     # frame.
 │ └── statusbar_frame_view.py       # The visual representation of the status bar
                                     # frame.